-Since 2005-06, when we piloted the in-class writing workshop program, we've grown it from a healthy yearly delivery of 60 sessions to nearly triple that number: over 170 in 2014-15!
+Since 2005-06, when we piloted the in-class writing workshop program, we've grown the program from a healthy yearly delivery of 60 sessions to over triple that number: 190 in 2017-18!

 Most workshops will include some kind of presentation on a writing principle, including examples, followed by a hands-on exercise.
 The best sessions happen when students bring their own drafts to the workshop for further revision.

 A list of the most typical topics of the workshops follows.